-In summary, the AoA scope is a property of a system output (because an AoA is an output of the AoA Management and Execution System).
+In summary, AoA scope is a property of a system output (because an AoA is an output of the AoA Management and Execution System).
 It results from one system (that is, the Management and Execution System) making decisions about the boundary of another (that is, the Object System) both before and during the analysis.
-Thinking of scope in this way allows us to introduce several other principles of systems analysis (see the last section of this paper).
+Thinking of scope in this way allows us to introduce several other principles of systems analysis (see section titled Recommendations).